 “Character” is one of the Five C’s of Credit.
 This makes sense because “character” denotes trustworthiness and reliability.
 Who would loan money to someone who doesn’t possess either quality?
 But when it comes to bank loans, this term doesn’t mean what you think it means.

 This is one of the primary differences between traditional and non-traditional lenders.
 Many business owners have bad credit.
 But as online lenders will tell you, that doesn’t necessarily mean they don’t know how to run a business and pay off debt.
-Hence, credit score is not always an accurate reflection of the business’s cash flow or profitability.
-If you have bad credit but your business is alive and well, most online lenders will not hesitate to work with you.
+Hence, the credit score is not always an accurate reflection of the business’s cash flow or profitability.
+If you have bad credit, but your business is alive and well, most online lenders will not hesitate to work with you.

 7. Online Lenders Can Approve Loans in Under 24 Hours

 The massive growth of online lenders has proven just how valuable convenience is to today’s borrowers.
-Online lenders are usually not the cheapest option but their accessibility and speed are virtually unrivaled.
+Online lenders are usually not the cheapest option, but their accessibility and speed are virtually unrivaled.
 Borrowers can often be approved and funded in under 24 hours.
 If you’re looking for the lowest rates on the market, you’re probably going to have to compile a lot of paperwork and wait at least a couple of months to get funded.

 8. Traditional Lenders Have Just One Repayment System

-Another reason banks prioritize capitalization is the fact that they mostly deal in business term loans.
+Another reason banks prioritize capitalization is the fact that they mostly deal with business term loans.
 They have one main product, so their borrowers must follow the same repayment system.
 You have to make fixed payments every month, regardless of the state of your cash flow.
 If you have lots of capital on-hand, unforeseen expenses won’t stop you from making monthly payments.

 Many online lenders carry a variety of products.
 This allows them to assign repayment systems that are better suited for their borrowers’ cash flow cycles.
 Not every borrower has to make fixed payments every month, nor do these payments have to begin immediately after funding is distributed.
-With a merchant cash advance and business cash advance, for instance, your payments are based on the amount of sales you perform each month.
-A slow month means a smaller payment, and vice versa.
+With a merchant cash advance and business cash advance, for instance, your payments are based on the number of sales you perform each month.
+A slow month means a smaller payment and vice versa.